Parametrized Complexity of Weak Odd Domination Problems: Introduction

-These problems have been proved to be NP-complete even for bipartite graphs \cite{weakodddomination}.
-Several NP-Complete problems, like deciding whether a graph of order $n$ has a vertex cover of size at most $k$, have been proved to be fixed parameter tractable, i.e. they can be solved in time $f(k).n^{O(1)}$ for some computable function $f$.
-The parametrized complexity hierarchy \cite{monograph}: $FPT \subseteq W[1] \subseteq W[2] \subseteq \ldots \subseteq XP$ is, roughly speaking, a way to distinguish the problems which are fixed parameter tractable (FPT) from those which are not.
+{\bf Parameterized Complexity.} Several NP-Complete problems, like deciding whether a graph of order $n$ has a vertex cover of size at most $k$, have been proved to be fixed parameter tractable, i.e. they can be solved in time $f(k).n^{O(1)}$ for some computable function $f$.
+The parameterized complexity hierarchy \cite{monograph}: $\textup{FPT} \subseteq W[1] \subseteq W[2] \subseteq \ldots \subseteq XP$ is, roughly speaking, a way to distinguish the problems which are fixed parameter tractable (\textup{FPT}) from those which are not.

-In this paper, the parametrized complexity of weak odd domination problems is explored.
-The parametrized complexity of other variations of odd domination have been studied, in particular \textsc{Oddset} \cite{oddset} which is hard for $W[1]$, but up to now \textsc{Oddset} is not known to belong to any $W[i]$.
-We use \textsc{Oddset} as a reference problem to prove the hardness for $W[1]$ of weak odd domination problems.

-The weak odd domination is strongly related to graph-based quantum secret sharing protocols, defined in \cite{quantSecret}.
-These protocols are represented by graphs in which every vertex represents a player.
-It has been proved in \cite{weakodddomination}, that for a quantum secret sharing protocol based on a graph $G$ of order $n$, $\kappa_Q(G)$ defined as $max(\kappa(G),n-\kappa'(G))$ is the minimal threshold such that any set of more than $\kappa_Q(G)$ players can recover the secret.
-Graphs with a small quantum thereshold (i.e. $\kappa_Q(G)\le 0.811n$ for a graph $G$ of order $n$) has been proved to exist using non constructive methods \cite{weakodddomination}.
-In fact, a random graph has a small $\kappa_Q$ high probability (see \cite{weakodddomination} for details).
-Thus, deciding whether a graph has a small threshold is crucial for the generation of good graph-based quantum secret sharing protocols.

-Section \ref{sec:WOD} is dedicated to the greatest WOD set problem.
-We prove a lower bound on $\kappa$ and then show that this implies that \textsc{WOD Set Of Size At Least} $k$ is FPT.
-On the other hand, we prove that \textsc{WOD Set Of Size At Least} $n-k$ is hard for $W[1]$ even for bipartite graphs by reduction from \textsc{Oddset}.

-Section \ref{sec:nWOD} follows a similar plan, we start with an upper bound on $\kappa'$, then prove using this bound that \textsc{Non-WOD Set Of Size At Most} $n-k$ is FPT, and finally that \textsc{Non-WOD Set Of Size At Most} $k$ is hard for $W[1]$ by reduction from \textsc{WOD Set Of Size At Least} $n-k$.
-Furthermore, we prove that the bipartite case is still hard for $W[1]$ by reduction from the general case.

-In section \ref{sec:kappaq}, we prove that \textsc{Quantum Threshold Of Size At Least} $k$ is FPT and that \textsc{Quantum Threshold Of Size At Least} $n-k$ is hard for $W[1]$ even for bipartite graphs by reduction from \textsc{Non-WOD Set Of Size At Most} $k$.
-Finally, we show that all those problems are equivalent by proving a reduction from \textsc{Oddset} to \textsc{Quantum Threshold Of Size At Least} $n-k$.